Arab League Hosts ESCWA Ministerial Meeting Mon.

 (MENAFN- Kuwait News Agency (KUNA)) CAIRO, Dec 16 (KUNA) -- The Arab League is set to host the meeting of the 31st ministerial meeting of the United Nations Economic and Social Commission for Western Asia (ESCWA) next Monday.

-In a statement on Saturday, the League's Director of Sustainable Development and International Cooperation Nada Al-Agizy said the meeting's theme will be "Arab vision 2045", adding that the Arab World is facing unprecedented challenges, due to regional and international economic, social and political factors.
+In a statement on Saturday, the League's Director of Sustainable Development and International Cooperation Nada Al-Ajaizy said the meeting's theme will be "Arab vision 2045," adding that the Arab World is facing unprecedented challenges, due to regional and international economic, social and political factors.

 mfm